yusiang/bypassjqueryrealpersoncaptcha/README.md

 The following items will enhance this exploit:
 1. Add functionality to work for different length captchas.
-2. Add functionality to parse for numbers.
-3. Add functionality to parse for other types of dots.
+2. Add functionality to parse for other types of dots.
-4. Add different browser extension/plugin versions.
+3. Add different browser extension/plugin versions.